 The WordParty is an open collective of poets and musicians in the San Francisco Bay Area.
-Since the 90’s we have been hosting a monthly poetry & jazz event where poets read with the spontaneous accompaniment of our jazz band.
-Our mission is to provide a space of inclusivity where all styles of poetry are welcome and readers are encouraged to test the avant-garde.
+Since the 90’s we have been hosting a monthly poetry & jazz event where poets read with the spontaneous accompaniment of our live jazz band.
+Our mission is to provide a space of inclusivity where all styles of people and poetry are welcome, and readers are encouraged to test the avant-garde.
 At the WordParty there is always laughter, inspiration, and community, and oh yes … we like to get loud.

 “How, when, where did it all start? … here’s our history

 The WordParty – monthly poetry & jazz series

 After a brief hiatus, we found our latest home at PianoFight in the fall of 2016.
 The owners are truly supportive of local artists and seek to grow community.
 They were looking for a poetry event to add to their line-up and we fit the bill just right!
 As other events are happening in the back theaters, we take over the front room with full menu, bar and candlelit tables – you can make a whole night out.

 The WordParty – monthly poetry & jazz event